TL;DR:

 Inconsistency

 Calculate CTR today – you’ll get one result; calculate it tomorrow – the result will probably differ.
 The difference in platforms, the changes in audience, seasonality, and even time of day result in click-through rates that are always fluctuating.
 Back up your understanding of CTR with somewhat more stable metrics like viewability and completion rates (for video).
+Across online campaigns, CTR trends downward over time as audiences become fatigued with the same creative.

 Where Does CTR Shine?